 The road hierarchy is planned around hamlets described by a network of 'open access way' roads connecting to the external public road system.
 Ownership of the roads will be a mix of Council and community title.
 Each hamlet is arranged along a central spine road that encompasses a 'hamlet common'.
-From this central spine a series of short car courts and pedestrian spines provide access to dwellings.
+From this central spine a series of dwellings.
 The hamlets are interconnected by linking the spine roads across the hamlets and by the continuity of pedestrian ways through to neighbouring hamlets.